 - a.
-This Protocol shall enter into force on the date on which the Agency receives from the Government of the Republic of Korea written notification that the Republic of Korea's statutory and/or constitutional requirements for entry into force have been met. - b.
-The Government of the Republic of Korea may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
+This Protocol shall enter into force on the date on which the Agency receives from Iraq written notification that Iraq's statutory and/or constitutional requirements for entry into force have been met. - b.
+Iraq may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
 The Director General shall promptly inform all Member States of the Agency of any declaration of provisional application of, and of the entry into force of, this Protocol.